Score Matching for Truncated Density Estimation on a Manifold: Truncated Manifold Score Matching

-\subsubsection{Projected Euclidean Distance}
+\paragraph{Projected Euclidean distance}

-The points on the surface of the sphere $\mb{x} \in \R^3$ as well as the boundary $\partial M$ can be projected on a two dimensional plane in $\R^2$ via setting the third coordinate to zero.
-Suppose the truncated region is a hemisphere; then the projected plane would be a disk in $\R^2$, with the boundary being the outer edge of the disk.
-See Figure \ref{fig:projeuc} for a visualisation of this method.
+Points on the surface of the sphere, e.g. $\mb{x}, \mb{x}' \in \R^3$ can be projected on a two dimensional plane in $\R^2$ via setting the $j'$-th coordinate to a fixed constant (in practice, we can set it to zero).
 The corresponding two-dimensional Euclidean distance will be measured on this plane.
-For the projected point $\mb{x}_e \in \R^2$, the distance is given by
+See Figure \ref{proj2:fig:projeuc} for a visualisation of this method.